rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 TS types not just check my code, types change how I code!

 `t is T` type is one of the TypeScript [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) tools.
-The documentation refers to it as _type predicates_ or _type guards_ (a more general term).
+The documentation refers to it as a _type predicate_ or a _type guard_ (a more general term).
 IMO, the idea of a middle ground between type checked safety and unsafe type coercion is brilliant.
-It is something that sits a half way between a cast and a type equality proof, that is really interesting.
+It is something that sits a half way between a cast and a type equality proof.
 This will probably influence other languages (e.g. here is [_add_blank_target enhancement proposal for Python](https://www.python.org/dev/peps/pep-0647/)).

 The syntax `t is T` is interesting, it clearly borrows from dependently typed languages.
 The value `t` appears next to the type `T` and comes from the earlier part of the declaration.
 This also somewhat justifies the existence of otherwise cumbersome parameter names in type definitions (something I complained about in my [_add_blank_target previous post](2021-12-12-ts-types-part1.html#office.js.-using-ts-in-anger)).